Thugney/RAG/README.md

 # Local RAG System

 A local Retrieval-Augmented Generation (RAG) system for document interaction using various embedding and generation models.
+This system allows users to upload documents, process them into a searchable vector database, and query content through a chat interface with AI-generated responses, ensuring privacy by running locally.

 ## Project Goal